This simple beef curry borrows flavours from a classic Indian keema curry but uses a cheaper cut of meat and slowly simmers it on the stovetop.

 Indian Curry With Peas.

-This beef curry with peas is far from being one of my “authentic” Indian curries.
-It is a pretty simplified curry that that leans heavily on a few Indian spices.
+This curry with peas is far from being one of my “authentic” Indian curries.
+It is stripped back and simplified but still absolutely delicious!.

-There are definite nods in this beef curry recipe to Keema Matar which is typically a minced mutton or lamb dish with peas.
+There are definite nods in this recipe to Keema Matar which is typically a minced mutton or lamb dish with peas.

-The peas here are so important, those little explosions of sweet juiciness contrasted with the spice make the dish.
+The peas in this recipe are so important, they add little explosions of sweetness that balance the dish.